 (Want to receive more corruption report updates?
 Subscribe here!)

 Corruption is a problem for businesses in Slovakia.
 Companies cite the lack of transparency and inefficient government bureaucracy as the largest impediments to business.
-The Slovak Penal Code, the Criminal Procedure Code and the Specialised Criminal Act provide for the criminalisation of most forms of corruption, including active and passive bribery, bribery of foreign officials and extortion.
+The Slovak Penal Code, the Criminal Procedure Code and the Specialised Criminal Act provide for the criminalization of most forms of corruption, including active and passive bribery, bribery of foreign officials and extortion.
 However, insufficient law enforcement negatively affects foreign companies in Slovakia.
-Companies report the possibility of facilitation payments and bribes in the customs, public utilities, public procurement and judicial sectors.
+Companies report the possibility of facilitation payments and bribes in the customs, public utilities, public procurement, and judicial sectors.
 Facilitation payments and gifts are illegal under Slovak law, but officials in some sectors expect to receive gifts and irregular payments.

-Slovakia's judicial system is corrupt and subject to high levels of political influence (BTI 2014).
-Businesses investing in Slovakia complain about the country's malfunctionning judiciary (ICS 2015), and most citizens believe the judiciary is corrupt (GCB 2013).
+Slovakia’s judicial system is corrupt and subject to high levels of political influence (BTI 2014).
+Businesses investing in Slovakia complain about the country’s malfunctioning judiciary (ICS 2015), and most citizens believe the judiciary is corrupt (GCB 2013).
 A lack of integrity and accountability, inefficiency and the intimidation of judges are the main factors undermining the institution, leading to low-levels of trust by businesses and the public (HRR 2014).
-Reportedly, businesses have complained about the private sector's influence on judicial decisions and claim that court proceedings have become a contest between people with vested interests and those with judicial connections (HRR 2014).
+Reportedly, businesses have complained about the private sector’s influence on judicial decisions and claim that court proceedings have become a contest between people with vested interests and those with judicial connections (HRR 2014).

 Property and contractual rights are generally enforceable in the courts, but the process may take years, limiting the effectiveness of proper dispute resolution.
 Companies demonstrate a low-level of trust in the judiciary and do not perceive the legal framework to challenge government regulations or to settle disputes to be effective (GCR 2015-2016).
 Foreign companies have reported cases of USD multi-million losses suffered because of the inability of the judicial system to offer reliable legal protections (ICS 2015).
 Slovakia has ratified the International Centre for Settling International Disputes (ICSID), the World Bank’s Commercial Arbitration Tribunal and the New York Convention on the Recognition and Enforcement of Foreign Arbitrage Awards.